-Fraport AG – which ranks among the world’s leading companies in the global airport business – offers a full range of integrated airport management services and boasts subsidiaries and investments on three continents.
-In business year 2016, the Fraport Group generated sales of €2.59 billion and profit of about €400 million.
-Some 105 million passengers used airports around the world in which Fraport has more than a 50 percent stake during 2016.
+One of the leading players in the global airport business, Fraport AG offers a wide range of operational and management solutions based on over 90 years of aviation expertise.
+Fraport’s portfolio of companies spans four continents with activities at 30 airports worldwide.
+In business year 2018, the Fraport Group generated sales of €3.48 billion and profit of about €506 million.
+More than 176 million passengers used airports around the world in which Fraport has more than a 50 percent stake during 2018.
 In its Mission Statement, Fraport places the focus on customers.
 The Group’s commitment to ensuring a “good trip” to all passengers and travelers is also reflected in the corporate slogan: “Gute Reise!
 We make it happen”.
 This commitment applies to all of Fraport’s business activities and services both at Germany’s largest aviation hub in Frankfurt and the Group’s airports worldwide.

 At its Frankfurt Airport (FRA) home base, Fraport welcomed more than 69.5 million passengers and handled about 2.21 million metric tons of cargo (airfreight and airmail) in 2018.
 In Europe, Frankfurt Airport ranks first in terms of cargo tonnage and is the fourth busiest for passenger traffic.
 For the current summer timetable, FRA is served by 94 passenger airlines flying to 306 destinations in 98 countries worldwide.
 A total of 137 intercontinental destinations are served from FRA in the 2019 summer schedule – underscoring Frankfurt’s role as a leading hub in the global air transportation system.